 Wrapping It All Up

-Next time you describe someone’s appearance or mood, think about what you want to convey.
+The next time you describe someone’s mood or appearance, think about what it is that you want to convey.
 Are they tired and worn out?
-Or lively and full of vitality?
-Choosing the right word makes all the difference.
+Or energetic and alive?
+The right word can make all the difference.